solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-05 [Inquirer: 30 years later, Berners-Lee sees mission to fix internet's ills](https://usa.inquirer.net/23492/worldwide-web-inventor-seeks-to-fix-online-problems?utm_expid=.XqNwTug2W6nwDVUSgFJXed.1)

 2019-03-05 [Yahoo News: 30 years later, Berners-Lee sees mission to fix internet's ills](https://news.yahoo.com/30-years-later-berners-lee-sees-mission-fix-171158879.html)
+* TimBL mentioned
+* Tech Giants mentioned
+* Berners-Lee said he launched the Solid project in response to concerns about **personal data** being bought and sold without the consent of users.
+He said the platform aims "to separate the apps from the data storage" so users can decide where and how they would share their personal information.
+"Solid is going to be a ubiquitous **data storage** system that will give people **control of their data**," he said.

 2019-03-01 [Medium: What Would More Democratic A.I.
 Look Like?](https://onezero.medium.com/what-would-more-democratic-a-i-look-like-ea729f5f7b0a)
 * mentions TimBL